jimjonessm/dsi_tookit_examples/README.md

 ```

 ### **Using Conda**
-If using Conda, install it via pip inside a Conda environment:
+If using Conda, install it via pip inside a Conda environment using the command:
 ```bash
 conda init
 conda activate root